 Street: Stall inside Ferry building/Pier 1.
 Stop by the farmer’s market every Saturday for the largest outdoor market in North America to get a taste of the best of the Bay Area.

-Ending the list of San Francisco chocolate stores with my favorite chocolatiers with a kiosk at the Ferry building and store front in the Dog Patch neighborhood, Recchiuti is SF’s premium artisanal chocolate and a must buy for those wanting nothing but the very best!
+This San Francisco chocolate store carries the best chocolate in San Francisco, in my very biased opinion.
+Recchiuti is San Francisco’s premium artisanal chocolate and a must buy for those wanting nothing but the very best!
 Master chocolatier Michal Recchiuti started the tradition in 1997 of blending locally sourced ingredients (such as herbs and fruits) and single sourced chocolate by hand, and that practice continues till this day in San Francisco.
-Although they have a mind boggling array of confectionary and chocolate based products, I am crazy about their chocolate truffles that come in all sorts of fun shapes and are filled with myriad fillings.
+Although they have a mind boggling array of confectionery and chocolate based products, I am crazy about their chocolate truffles that come in all sorts of fun shapes and are filled with myriad fillings.
 My favorites are the sesame crunch and lemon verbena truffles.
 The truffles not only taste out of the world good, but are embossed delicately in different designs (they have an SF special with San Francisco’s distinct landmarks embossed on the truffles) to make them look equally fetching!
 You can simply shop for their products online (this includes Michael’s signature burnt caramel chocolates and sauces) or check out their Ferry building location for their boxed truffles.
 Thanks to the friendly staff, you can also mix and match and create your own boxes, which is what I do when I need to pick up gifts for my friends.
 Recchiuti ships their darling truffles as well, so what are you waiting for?
-SEE GOOGLE MAP BELOW FOR STORE LOCATION

 (photo source: https://www.pinterest.com/recchiuti/handcrafted-recchiuti-confections/)

-This brings me to the end of this post on San Francisco chocolate stores and I hope I could share some of our best kept secrets with you in terms of where to find local, sustainable and artisanal chocolates.
-Thank you for reading and I hope you continue to support everything SF made and local!
+This brings me to the end of this post on San Francisco chocolate stores and I hope I could share some of our best kept secrets with you in terms of where to find the best chocolates in San Francisco, aka local, sustainable and artisanal bean to bar goodness.
+Thank you for reading and I hope you continue to support local San Francisco chocolates!
 For more food stories in San Francisco, read my blog posts on budget eating in SF and best dessert shops in San Francisco.

 Like this post?
 Pin it here!